Africa2020 Season: an invitation to look at and understand the world from an African perspective

-During a speech he gave in Ouagadougou on 28 November 2017, President Macron announced that a Season of African Cultures in France was being organized for 2020.
-This season’s aim is to help French people learn more about contemporary Africa and its creativity through a series of events held all over France, focusing on young people and emerging talents.
-It will also provide an opportunity to launch structural partnerships in all creative fields, encourage cultural entrepreneurship and showcase African expertise.
+During a speech he gave in Ouagadougou on 28 November 2017, President Macron announced that an African Cultural Season in France was being organized for 2020.
+Initially planned in 2020 but postponed to 2021 due to the public health context created by the COVID-19 pandemic, the Africa2020 Season is part of a renewed partnership between France and the African continent.
+The aim of the event is to help French people learn more about contemporary Africa and its creativity through a series of events held all over France, focusing on young people and emerging talents.

-In addition to its original approach that involves the entire continent, all projects presented will be created jointly by several African countries.
-The season’s cross-cutting priorities will be :
+In addition to its original approach that involves the entire continent, all projects presented will be created jointly by African professionals in collaboration with French agencies.

 - Placing humans at the centre: the Season prioritizes projects designed as inclusive collaborative platforms through the Africa2020 Headquarters (HQ), Pan-African cultural centres with a multi-disciplinary programme;

 - Women: this Season is placing women in the spotlight through a series of “Women Focus” projects designed by African professionals alongside African female creators, intellectuals, scientists and entrepreneurs;

 - Education: the Season prioritizes young people through 285 teaching projects, in partnership with the Ministry of National Education, Youth and Sport, UNESCO, France Volontaires and the Agence Française de Développement (AFD).